-&lt;sup>7 "Person" is defined by section 3210 as "an individual, firm, voluntary association, or a public, quasi public, or private corporation."
+6 "Person" is defined by section 3210 as "an individual, firm, voluntary association, or a public, quasi public, or private corporation."
 (Lab.
 Code, § 3210.)

 Thus, no issue was raised by the litigants in Chorn as to the definition of "owner of the lien" under section 4903.8, subdivision (a)(1), and the issue was neither relevant or necessary to the constitutional issues raised and determined by the Court.
-Certainly, the issues raised in Chorn did not involve the specific question at issue herein, i.e., whether billing services corporations can be the "owner of the lien" pursuant to a contract and/or joint venture with the medical provider.
+Certainly, the issues raised in Chorn did not involve the specific question at issue herein, i.e., whether a general corporation formed for billing purposes can be the "owner of the lien" pursuant to a contract, or joint venture with the medical provider.7